bfarnam/infineon/README.md

     return readAmps;
 }
 ```
-When calling this from you main code you would utilize:
+When calling this from your main code you would utilize:
 ```
 nowAmps[2] = readCurrent(OUT20);
 ```
 nowAmps[] is my local array name and index location and OUT20 is the defined output from outputs.cpp.
 You can pass the return to any variable of type float.

-In the above example I utilize 2 local fucntions to enable/disable the DEN and DSEL becuase I am running this through an i2c bus.
+In the above example I utilize 2 local functions to enable/disable the DEN and DSEL becuase I am running this through an i2c bus.

 diag_enable:
 ```